Ameridose: History

 Brothers-in-law Greg Conigliaro and Barry Cadden established Ameridose to be a large manufacturer of prescription medications for use in hospitals.
 The original location of the company's plant was in Framingham, Massachusetts next to its sister-companies New England Compounding Center and Medical Sales Management.
-In 2009, they started operations at a new location, 205 Flanders Road in nearby Westborough, to accommodate the steady growth of the company.
+In 2009, they purchased and started operations at two new locations, 205 and 203 Flanders Road in nearby Westborough, to accommodate the steady growth of the company.
+Ameridose would eventually employ over 1,000 people and report annual revenues of $400 million.

-Controversy
+NECC Affiliation

 Ameridose's sister-company, New England Compounding Center (NECC), was implicated as the source of a nationwide fungal meningitis outbreak of 2012.
 It was found that tainted batches of the steroid methylprednisolone acetate caused hundreds of cases of fungal meningitis.
-Sixty-four deaths have been attributed to the tainted steroids.

 Although Ameridose was not the source of the outbreak, the company was largely impacted by its affiliation with NECC.
-Due to pressure from the state and the U.S. Food and Drug Administration (FDA) because of growing concern of their association with NECC, the company recalled all of its products and shut down operations in October 2012.
-In early November that year, Ameridose laid off 650 employees working in its Westborough facilities.
+Due to pressure from the state and the U.S. Food and Drug Administration (FDA) because of growing concern of their association with NECC, the company recalled all of its products and shut down operations in November 2012.
+In early 2013, Ameridose laid off 850 employees working in its Westborough facilities.

 The FDA began investigating Ameridose's facilities in October 2012.
 There were fifteen concerning observations that they made during the investigations.
 These include the following: